anaritapeixoto/rita-peixoto/README.md

 # Hello 👋

-💻 I am Rita, currently a master's student of Software Engineering at the University Of Minho, Braga.
+💻 I am Rita, currently a Software Engineering master's student at the University Of Minho, Braga.

 📍  I am from Braga and I am passionate about science and technology.